solana-foundation/developer-content/content/courses/program-security/arbitrary-cpi.md

 ## Summary

 - To generate a CPI, the target program must be passed into the invoking instruction as an account.
-This means any target program could be passed into the instruction.
-Your program should check for incorrect or unexpected programs.
+Any target program could be passed in, so your program should check for incorrect or unexpected programs.
 - Perform program checks in native programs by comparing the public key of the passed-in program to the program you expected.
 - If a program is written in Anchor, it may have a publicly available CPI